Uberi/University-Notes/PHIL350/PHIL350.md

 For example, if one's memory is often correct, then memory is a reliable cognitive process.
 If one's memory is often incorrect, then memory is not a reliable cognitive process.

 Consider a person who is running and a brain in a vat who is deceived into thinking it is running.
 Both of their internal states are the same, and they both believe they are running, but the brain in the vat is not actually running.
 According to internalism, the justiifcation is the same for both the runner and the brain in a vat - they both believe they are running and are justified in believing so.
-However, by process reliablism, the brain's belief that it is running is not justified, because it is not actually running.
+However, by externalism, the brain's belief that it is running is not justified, because it is not actually running.

 According to Cohen, a proponent of internalism, the brain in a vat is justified in believing it is running.
 If we were all brains in vats, then no beliefs would ever be justified, which definitely seems to be false.
 If we have every reason to believe something, then the fact that the cognitive process is unreliable and we don't know shouldn't matter - **justified beliefs are produced by good reasoning, regardless of whether it results in reliable outcomes or not**.
 Cohen suggests that **there is no connection between justification and truth**.